bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 Dictionary complete current word with *Control-x Control-k*
 -----------------------------------------------------------

-Complete the current word with *dictionary completion:*
+Complete the current word with *dictionary completion* whilst in insert mode:

 ```
 Control-x Control-k